Stephen Curry

 In 2014–15, Curry won his first league MVP award and led the Warriors to their first championship since 1975.
-The following season, he became the first player to be unanimously voted MVP and led the league in scoring while shooting above 50–40–90.
-That same year, the Warriors broke the record for most wins in a regular season (73) en route to the 2016 NBA Finals, where they squandered a 3–1 series lead to the Cleveland Cavaliers.
+The following season, he became the first player to be unanimously voted MVP and to lead the league in scoring while shooting above 50–40–90.
+That same year, the Warriors broke the record for most wins in a regular season (73) en route to the 2016 NBA Finals, where they lost a 3–1 series lead to the Cleveland Cavaliers.
 Curry then helped the Warriors win back-to-back titles in 2017 and 2018, and reach the 2019 NBA Finals, where they fell to the Toronto Raptors in six games.
-After struggling with injuries and missing the playoffs in 2020 and 2021, Curry won his fourth championship and first Finals MVP award in 2022, leading the Warriors past the Boston Celtics in six games.
+In 2021, Curry led the league in scoring for a second time.
+The following season Curry won his fourth championship and first Finals MVP award in 2022, leading the Warriors past the Boston Celtics in six games.
 That same season, he became the NBA's all-time leader in three-pointers made, surpassing Ray Allen.

-Curry has the highest career free-throw percentage in NBA history (.911) and has led the league in three-pointers made a record eight times.
+Curry has the highest career free-throw percentage in NBA history (.912) and has led the league in three-pointers made a record eight times.
 In 2016, he broke his own record for three-pointers made in a regular season, with 402, and made at least one three-pointer in an NBA-record 268 consecutive games from 2018 to 2023.

+Curry was named one of Times 100 most influential people in the world in 2016 and has been listed by Forbes as one of the world's ten highest-paid athletes nine times.
+He has also been listed as the highest paid NBA player for a record nine consecutive seasons and has led the NBA in worldwide jersey sales six times.